Detegr/openRBRVR/README.md

 - Performance overall seems better compared to RBRVR.
 On some stages the difference is huge, on others they're quite similar.
-I haven't yet found a stage that would run noticeably worse on openRBRVR, apart of a couple of buggy BTB stages.
-I'm also running openRBRVR with 200% supersampling where in RBRVR I used 150% because 200% was not running smoothly anymore.
+I haven't yet found a stage that would run noticeably worse on openRBRVR.
+- The image is more clear with openRBRVR with same resolution compared to RBRVR.
 - Vulkan backend via dxvk ([fork](https://github.com/TheIronWolfModding/dxvk)
   by TheIronWolf that adds D3D9 VR support).
 - PaceNote plugin UI works correctly.
+- Gaugerplugin works correctly (but has a performance impact).

 ## Installation instructions